Debbie Reynolds, mother of Carrie Fisher and huge Hollywood star, dies

 Reynolds was one of Hollywood's biggest stars in the 1950s and 1960s.
 Born Mary Frances Reynolds, she was a bubbly singer, dancer and actress who starred in "Singin' in the Rain" and "The Unsinkable Molly Brown."

-But despite her star power, she treated everyone with respect, her publicist Ed Lozzi said.
+Reynolds' publicist Ed Lozzi spoke lovingly of her this week, saying that despite her star power, she treated everyone with respect.

 "The people that worked for her ... she was just so respectful and caring and thoughtful to her publicists and her agents," Lozzi told CNN.
 "A lot of stars we worked for were not.
 She was special that way."